theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ### Roses

 Now cast your eyes to the fireplace.
-You see

 Floral patterns in four squares.

+One set of flower petals inside another set

 As we tour you will see these flowers are roses.

 And the two gold metal ties to either side are rosebuds.

+These are replacements.

-Unfortunately they originals were stripped away along with ties for all the windows here in the parlor.
+Unfortunately the originals were stripped away

+Along with ties for all the windows here in the parlor.

 Why the roses?
 It's a question I keep asking.

 In that era the decorations were symbols of the intents and purposes of the building.

 So let us now start to look at the building.
-W

-hat symbols can we find?
+What symbols can we find?

 How can they speak to us and what are they saying?

 Let us start the investigation.